We use cookies to offer you a better experience and analyse site traffic.

 Our Housing Group

-42BR's Housing team includes two part-time judges, and a founder member of the Social Housing Law Association.
+42BR's Housing team includes three part-time judges, a Committee member of the Social Housing Law Association, as well as a founder member of the Social Housing Law Association.

 This highly experienced group appears in, and advises on, not only the common types of housing dispute, but also more specialised disputes such as HMO licensing and licence breaches, environmental law and discrimination.